Code-Institute-Submissions/HiddenGems/README.md

 ![image](https://user-images.githubusercontent.com/61311614/109399916-a3065800-793d-11eb-957d-53125687fc02.png)

 ### Customer described as a 'Contributor'
-If, for example the user now wishes to contribute to the site or has an exisiting login - they can go to the login page.
-Exisiting users will login here, else new users can click on the registration link:
+If, for example the user now wishes to contribute to the site or has an existing login - they can go to the login page.
+Existing users will login here, else new users can click on the registration link:

 ![image](https://user-images.githubusercontent.com/61311614/109399939-ccbf7f00-793d-11eb-83e2-e09475ded0c5.png)